-Jessica lives in San Diego with her dog Milo.
-In her free time you’ll find her practicing Canine Freestyle routines with Milo, hiking, playing soccer, or cooking at home.
+Jessica lives in Ramona with her fiancé, her dog Milo and her horse Phoenix.
+In her free time you’ll find her practicing canine freestyle routines, checking out wineries, hiking, or cooking from scratch at home.

 To the dog who started it all, and whose legacy lives on.
 I miss you pretty girl.